Skip to main content

 Adding updates

-Post updates to the incident timeline to keep your team informed:
+Post updates to the incident timeline to keep your team informed.
+Timeline updates are posted via the API:

 Update fields